sherzodm8441/independent_study/entry9.md

 This week I was very productive, I'm pretty sure it was because of the deadline.
 (But I digress).
 I was able to finish my MVP and so far it's working the way I want it to.

 I am not going to include code in this blog because there is just a lot that I added.
-So instead I will upload the code for the game to GitHub once I figure out how to do that from my local Java IDE (so check for as well).
+So instead I will upload the code for the game to GitHub once I figure out how to do that from my local Java IDE (repo name: JAVASpaceShipGameMVP).

 I will just list the changes I have made this week:
 * Now there are obstacles on both sides